-- a description of the indicators in place to monitor the compliance with the provisions of Title I of Law No 2013-672 of 26 July 2013 of Separation and Regulation of Banking Activities, in particular those relating to market making activities (cf. Article 6 of the Order of 9 September 2014 implementing Title I of the law of Separation and Regulation of Banking Activities); - a general description of the results of indicators put in place and analysis carried out over the past year (with identification of atypical desks).
+- a description of the indicators in place to monitor the compliance with the provisions of Title I of Law No 2013-672 of 26 July 2013 on the Separation and Regulation of Banking Activities (Loi SRAB), in particular those relating to market making activities (cf. Article 6 of the Arrêté du 9 septembre 2014 implementing Title I of the Law on the Separation and Regulation of Banking Activities); - a summary description of the results of the indicators put in place and the analysis carried out over the course of the past year (identifying atypical desks).